 Wednesday, October 01, 2025

-Icelandic Goats
+Icelandic Goats (geitur)

 September 2025 -- There aren't a lot of goats (geitur) in Iceland.
-Few people eat goat and goat milk isn't commonly consumed.
+Few people eat goat meat, and goat milk isn't commonly consumed either.
 But we saw some and I got a few pictures.
 The Farm B&B where we stayed (2 nights) had a pair of white goats.
 We also discovered a field of goats along our drive.
 It was a very pretty area, so we stopped and took pictures.
 Maybe I took pictures and Lara smoked a cigarette.

 A pair of goats at the farm B&B